Three attempts to restrict abortion shot down in Virginia General Assembly - NewsBreak

 Volunteers with Planned Parenthood Advocates of Virginia packed the committee room as all three bills were swiftly rejected with no debate.

-Meghann Jesneck, who says she had an abortion at age 15, traveled from Hampton for the early morning meeting.
+Meghann Jesneck, who said she had an abortion at age 15, traveled from Hampton for the early morning meeting.

 “I just want to emphasize that having an abortion, choosing whether or not to have a family, is an incredibly personal decision,” Jesneck said.
 “It is no one else’s choice except for that person.”

 Currently, Virginia law allows abortions through the end of the second trimester and in limited circumstances in the third trimester when several doctors approve.
-It’s considered a “safe haven” in the south, where several Republican-led states have passed restrictive bans on the procedure.
+The commonwealth is considered a “safe haven” in the south, where several Republican-led states have passed restrictive bans on the procedure.

 Another bill sought to ban abortion after 15 weeks of pregnancy with exceptions, an approach that was endorsed by Governor Glenn Youngkin.